 Count Objects in Tens

 Counting by tens is an essential skill that builds number sense, encourages thinking about number structures, and make counting larger numbers easier.
-Students with a strong conceptual understanding of round numbers, a ten and the tens place are better prepared to work with two-digit numbers and beyond.
+Students with a strong conceptual understanding of a ten and the tens place are better prepared to work with two-digit numbers and beyond.

 Figuring Out What One Hundred Looks Like